 Go and have a look at the member list of the CLEW Journalism Network.
 You’ll hopefully find journalists who A.) cover topics within the realm of the energy transition that you’re looking for in the region of interest, and B.) are happy to be in contact with international colleagues.
 Join the network for access to the full list of members and their email contacts.

 One team member may be part of two different pitching teams.
 All the same members of one team should, however, decide which single pitch they want to submit.
-If you are in doubt about which story idea to put forward, look closely at the criteria CLEW and jury members will apply to each submission, and consider which story idea fits the criteria better.

 Yes, you are.

 This round’s focus is on company climate claims from a cross-border perspective.
 Make sure that your pitch is centred on this general topic.
 All types of formats are encouraged, including features, investigative journalism and comparative reporting.
 Submissions from print, online, TV or radio journalism are all welcome.

 - Is it new, does it make sense?
 Is it relevant?